 - Lasers.
-From the IPL Harmony laser, a treatment specifically designed to target sun damage, brown spots, age spots, freckles, thread veins, redness and fine lines, to the iPixel and CO2 lasers to completely resurface the skin for those with deeper pigmentation.
+From the Excel V+ Laser, a treatment specifically designed to target sun damage, brown spots, age spots, freckles, thread veins, redness and fine lines, to the Hybrid CO2 Laser to completely resurface the skin for those with deeper pigmentation.

 - ZO Skin Health products.
 By using hydroquinone products (ZO Skin Health Pigment Control and Blending Creme and Pigment Control Creme) or retinol based products (ZO Skin Health Skin Brightener 0.25%, 0.5% or 1%) alongside other ZO Skin Health products, the deep pigmentation can be effectively treated and reverses the ageing effects of sun damage and pigmentation.